awsdocs/aws-lambda-developer-guide/doc_source/nodejs-prog-model-context.md

 Name of the Lambda function that is executing\.

 **functionVersion**
 The Lambda function version that is executing\.
-If an alias is used to invoke the function, then `function_version` will be the version the alias points to\.
+If an alias is used to invoke the function, then `functionVersion` will be the version the alias points to\.

 **invokedFunctionArn**
 The ARN used to invoke this function\.
 It can be a function ARN or an alias ARN\.
 An unqualified ARN executes the `$LATEST` version and aliases execute the function version it is pointing to\.